LogtalkDotOrg/logtalk3/tools/profiler/NOTES.md

 Given that `prolog_statistics:profile/1` is a meta-predicate, Logtalk will compile its argument before calling it thanks to the `goal_expansion/2` hook predicate definitions in the adapter file.
-Without this hook definition, you would need to use instead:
+Without this hook definition, you would need to use instead (to avoid profiling the compiler itself):

 	?- logtalk << (prolog_statistics:profile(... :: ...)).
 	...